ai/about-postcss/speech.md

 This is a Hebrew Wikipedia.

-As you know Arabs and Jews has right-to-left writing.
+As you know, in Arabic world, right-to-left writing is dominant.
-Our language affects on our mind, the way how we think.
+Our language affects on our mind, and the way we think.

-So in right-to-left countries future is not on the right.
-Time does from right to left.
-So progress bar should go in other direction too, from right to left.
+So in right-to-left countries the "future" is not on the right.
+Time goes from right to left.
+So a progress bar should go in another direction too, from right to left.

-We need to mirror all our design.
-But, of course, we didn’t want to support two different CSS files.
+We need to mirror all our of design.
+But, of course, we don't want to support two different CSS files.

 ---

 And Mohammad from Jordan wrote a really awesome plugin.
-It replaces mirrors you styles automatically.
+It mirrors your styles automatically.
 It replaces left to right, changes margin values order.

-It works like a magic and so WordPress uses it to convert own styles for Arabic and Hebrew users.
+It works like magic, and so WordPress uses it to convert own styles for Arabic and Hebrew users.

 ---

-I mentioned only mot interesting plugins, which are impossible on Sass.
+I've mentioned only the mots interesting plugins, which are impossible to implement on Sass.

-But PostCSS has many other plugin from really good developers around the world.
+But PostCSS has many other plugins from really good developers around the world.

-I will get a link to this presentation on last slide.
+I will post a link to this presentation on the last slide.
-By this link you can find many other awesome tools to make you work better.
+Following this link, you can find many other awesome tools to make your work better.

 ---

-I showed you that PostCSS can do much more, that preprocessors.
+I've shown you that PostCSS can do much more than preprocessors.
-Only a Autoprefixer is much smarter that Compass.
-And Cssnext can even add new syntax.
+Autoprefixer is much smarter that Compass.
+And Cssnext can even add a new syntax.

 But does it work fast?

-Because Sass team rewrote their project to C++ and killed compatibility with Compass to be the fastest preprocessor.
+Sass team rewrote their project to C++ and killed compatibility with Compass to be the fastest preprocessor.

-Can a smarter tool on JavaScript can be faster than C++?
+Can a smarter JavaScript tool be faster than a C++ tool?

 ---

 And this is why modular CSS processing is amazing!

-PostCSS written on JavaScript is 4 times faster, that libsass written on C++.
+PostCSS (written in JavaScript) is 4 times faster than libsass written in C++.

 Does somebody use old Ruby Sass?
 For example, because of Compass?

-If you will move to PostCSS, you will have more features and 40 times faster frontend build process.
+By moving to PostCSS you will have more features and 40 times faster frontend build process.

 ---

-So, what is benefits of using PostCSS right now?
+So, what are the benefits of using PostCSS right now?

-It is much faster and have many new features to make your frontend work better.
+It is much faster and has many new features to make your frontend work better.
-All of this because of modular way inside PostCSS.
+All of this because of the modular PostCSS way.

 ---

 But I lied to you.
 Talk title is “Future after Sass”.
-But PostCSS is not a future, it is a present.
+But PostCSS is not the future, it is the present.

 ---

-According npm statistics, we a close to half million.
-It is more, that Babel, Stylus or libsass.
+According to npm statistics, we're close to half a million downloads.
+It is more than Babel, Stylus or libsass have.

 ---

-Paul Irish told me, that Google uses PostCSS with Autoprefixer.
+Paul Irish told me that Google uses PostCSS with Autoprefixer.

 WordPress uses PostCSS with Autoprefixer and RTLCSS.

-Taobao, largest internet shop in China, not only uses PostCSS, but also wrote many awesome plugins.
+Taobao, largest e-commerce in China, not only uses PostCSS, but also wrote many awesome plugins.

-But most exciting example is Twitter.
-Necolas told that Twitter doesn’t use any preprocessor at all.
+But the most exciting example is Twitter.
+Nicolas told that Twitter doesn’t use any preprocessor at all.
 They moved from Less to Rework postprocessor and not in the middle of migration to PostCSS only solution.

-This slide shows not only big names.
-But it shows that PostCSS is absolutely production ready.
+Not onlu does this slide show the bug names, but it also shows that PostCSS is absolutely production ready.
 We have many users around the world.
 With many different cases.
 With hacks and legacy CSS.